 Honorable Mention: The Patriots defense was also suffering from the flu, wearing them down further; NE receiver Reche Caldwell dropped an easy pass that would have at least led to a clock-killing first down; cornerback Ellis Hobbs got a questionable pass interference call in the end zone that led to a Colts score; Indy got to play Rex Grossman in the Super Bowl.

 2008 Super Bowl: New York 17, New England 14

 Most Fortunate Moment: We think we know what most fans would say, but we’ll point to the NFC Championship, specifically Brett Favre and his ill-advised pass-punt in overtime.
 This easy interception led to the Giants’ game-winning field goal.
-Few New England fans doubt that the Pats would have cruised past the Packers.
+Most New England fans believe that the Pats would have cruised past the Packers.

 Honorable Mention: The Helmet Catch, of course; Eli Manning fumbled twice in the Super Bowl but lost neither; Patriots cornerback Asante Samuel failed to secure what could have been the game-sealing interception on New York’s final drive.

 Most Fortunate Moment: While Steelers defender and new Patriot James Harrison returned an interception 100 yards for a touchdown, he got an accidental block from Cardinal Antrel Rolle who – stepping onto the edge of the field for a closer look – bumped into receiver Larry Fitzgerald, preventing Fitzgerald from making the tackle in time.
 (Keep an eye on Rolle (21) as Fitzgerald (11) runs along the sideline in this clip.)